jottinger/adventofcode2022/README.md

 evaluated *that* - it would have simplified *everything*.
 The incomplete specs and the time factor (as I'm in a race with other coders) worked against that.

+### <a name="day03">Day 03</a>

+I anticipated the data structures better this time, sort of - I'm still being awfully stingy with types, mostly because these are all one-shot solutions.

+I ended up implementing a control-break - yeah, COBOL for the win, in Kotlin, right? - but that's the *fastest* solution I could think of to write.
+I want to figure out how to collect groups of elements by index in Kotlin; that would have made the solution *much* cleaner.